 How to Open .Rapid V1 virus files?

-You can't.
+You can't without a decryptor.
 At this point, the .Rapid V1 virus files are encrypted.
 You can only open them once they are decrypted using a specific decryption key for the particular algorithm.

 Do not panic, and backup the files.
 If a decryptor did not decrypt your .Rapid V1 virus files successfully, then do not despair, because this virus is still new.